nclwater/FIRM2/FILEFORMATS.md

 - A55 east

-This describes the agent rules as a finite state machine This agent produces vehicles that flow along one of the main roads that bypasses the town at the South.
+This describes the agent rules as a finite state machine This agent produces vehiclesCodes that flow along one of the main roads that bypasses the town at the South.
 Vehicles are produced at the point (taken from the preprocessed-buildings.txt file) and drive to another point on the file before leaving the domain (“exit”)